Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Voronezh air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Voronezh is currently 1.1 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Voronezh is a city and the administrative centre of Voronezh Oblast, Russia.
 It is situated on the banks of the Voronezh River close to where it converges with the River Don.
 The South-eastern Railway runs through the city which connects European Russia with the Urals and Siberia as well as the Caucasus and Ukraine.
 The 2020 estimated population was just over 1 million people.
 This make it the thirteenth most populous city in the country.

 At the beginning of 2021, Voronezh was experiencing a period of “Moderate” quality air with a US AQI reading of 53.
 This is according to recommendations by the World Health Organisation (WHO).
 The recorded level of the pollutant PM2.5 was 13.1 µg/m³.
 These figures are not large but it is still advisable to close doors and windows to prevent the ingress of dirty air into the rooms.
 Those of a sensitive disposition should avoid venturing outside until the quality of air has improved.
 If going out is unavoidable, then a good quality face-mask should be worn at all times.

 Typically, the total emissions of pollutants into the atmosphere comes from stationary sources which is 12 per cent, transportation is 24 per cent, the food (15 per cent) and chemical (12 per cent) industries, and electric power production at 10 per cent).
 The volume of emissions from mobile sources does not change drastically and remains at 88 per cent, which is due to a slight expansion of 1 per cent of the vehicle fleet in the region.